Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ### 2.1.3 Freetext loader

-The freetext loader script loads free text from a file.
+The text_loader variant of the dataloader module processess a file with free text.
 Similar to data_loader and cord_loader, the file path should be provided in the config files.

 #### Config file argument:
 ```console